danielbodnar/awesome-stars/README.md

 ## resources

+- [lostdesign/webgems](https://github.com/lostdesign/webgems) - A curated list of resources for devs and designers.
+Join me on devcord.com if you are up for a chit chat :)
+- [A-poc/BlueTeam-Tools](https://github.com/A-poc/BlueTeam-Tools) - Tools and Techniques for Blue Team / Incident Response
 - [toolleeo/cli-apps](https://github.com/toolleeo/cli-apps) - The largest Awesome Curated list of CLI/TUI applications with source data organized into CSV files
 - [pawelborkar/awesome-repos](https://github.com/pawelborkar/awesome-repos) - A curated list of GitHub Repositories full of FREE Resources.
 - [steren/awesome-cloud-run](https://github.com/steren/awesome-cloud-run) - 👓 ⏩ A curated list of resources about all things Cloud Run